 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Daymar College - Nashville, approximately 65% of students took out student loans averaging $2,785 a year.
 That adds up to $11,140 over four years for those students.

 The student loan default rate at Daymar College - Nashville is 25.0%.
 Watch out!
 This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do Daymar College - Nashville Graduates Make?students who graduate with a bachelor's degree from Daymar College - Nashville make about $23,500 a year during their first few years of employment after graduation.
+How Much Money Do Daymar College - Nashville Graduates Make?bachelor's degree recipients from Daymar College - Nashville make around $23,500 per year during the early years of their employment.
 Unfortunately, this is 41% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Daymar College - Nashville